Hidden activations know when self-report does not

 | full set | 150 | 110 | 40 | 0.733 |

-The judges agree most on clearly true claims, less on clearly false claims, and least on partially-true claims.
-That is exactly where the rubric boundary should be hardest, and it is the regime that drives the kappa down toward 0.57.
-The 110-claim agreement subset is therefore not just a robustness slice; it is the most interpretable subset MAUD has, because it strips out labels where two different judges meaningfully disagree.
+The judges agree most on true claims, less on false claims, and least on partially-true claims.
+That boundary drives kappa down toward 0.57.
+The 110-claim agreement subset gives the cleanest MAUD slice because it removes labels where two judge families disagree.

 On the 110-claim agreement set, every strong method gets cleaner: GPT-5.4 scoring rises to 0.981, the residual probe rises to 0.793, the SAE probe rises to 0.712.
-If a probe were primarily fitting GPT-5.4's quirks, restricting evaluation to claims another judge family also accepts should not help.
-The improvement is consistent with probes tracking signal that survives judge disagreement.
+A probe fitting GPT-5.4's quirks should not improve when evaluation keeps only claims another judge family accepts.
+The improvement fits the interpretation that probes track signal surviving judge disagreement.

 FActScore changes everything except the probed model: human atomic-fact labels instead of LLM judges, ChatGPT generations instead of Llama generations, biography factuality instead of merger-agreement QA, atomic facts pooled to parent sentence spans instead of extracted legal claims.
 Despite all of that, the residual probe's held-out AUROC lands at 0.802.
 The diagnostic question is whether that test number reflects a real generalization or a happy validation set.